 When my nest emptied, I found myself with more time and a tiny bit more money and space for proper snowflake storage.
 I've decided proper storage is worth the investment.
 It’s so wonderful to be able to pull the snowflakes out in October and November and not have to reshape them or clean dust off them.

 I store my own hand-dyed snowflakes in sealable bags, which then are stored in airtight containers normally used for food leftovers.
-I don't completely trust my color-fasting because I'm still a toddler in the hand-dying process.
+I don't completely trust my color-fasting because I'm still a toddler in the hand-dyeing process.
 I don't want my beautiful turquoise snowflakes rubbing off on my white snowflakes.

 Snowflakes made of thread not colored by me don't get the plastic bag treatment, and so far, my snowflakes have been safe.
 However, the gorgeous blue and white thread I used for the Mount Sneffels Snowflake was purchased on eBay, and when I stiffened the snowflakes (with homemade cornstarch glue), the turquoise ran like crazy.
 Those snowflakes will be stored individually in their own bags.

 I store my snowflakes biggest on the bottom, smallest on the top, like the donut rings we used to play with as babies.
 I learned from experience, the hard way, of course, when snowflakes drape over a surface, including a smaller flake underneath, that's the shape they will retain.